stefanzweifel/php-changelog-updater/README.md

 `--release-date`, `--path-to-changelog`, `--compare-url-target-revision` and `--write` are optional.
 Learn more about the options by running `php changelog-updater update --help`.

+If a given version already exists in the CHANGELOG, the CLI will display a warning and not update the CHANGELOG.

 ### CLI Options

 ### `--release-notes`